 Any idea what it entails and what you as an online marketer can and should do with it?
-It is a tricky and especially very technical story.
-Therefore, in this article I want to give you a clear picture of what server-side tagging exactly is and what the possibilities are.
+It is a tricky and very technical story.
+That is why I want to give you a clear picture of what server-side tagging exactly is and what the possibilities are.
 I will also explain the role of Google Tag Manager in this.

 Web container v.s. server container: what's the difference?

-To give a good idea of what server-side tagging from Google Tag Manager entails, it is important to explain the difference between Server-side tagging via a server container and Client Side Tagging via a Web container.
+To give a good idea of what server-side tagging of Google Tag Manager entails, it is important to explain the difference between Server-side tagging via a server container and Client Side Tagging via a web container.

 Client Side Tagging via een webcontainer

 Wanneer je via een webcontainer data wil tracken, heb je op je website een web tag staan.
 Dit is de Google Tag Manager code die je in de <head> en <body> van je website plaatst.
 Deze code, de web tag, verzamelt data op jouw website en stuurt deze door naar een client.
 In het geval van client side tagging is deze client de browser van de gebruiker.
 Deze browser communiceert dan rechtstreeks met services zoals Google Ads, Google Analytics en Facebook.

 Server-side tagging via een servercontainer